Jocker666z/2wavpack/README.md

 `ffmpeg flac monkeys-audio wavpack`

 ## Use
-Processes all compatible files in the current directory and the three subdirectories.
+Processes all compatible files in the current directory and his three subdirectories.
 ```
 Options:
   --16bits_only           Compress only 16bits source.